nextstrain/avian-flu/ingest/README.md

 ### Ingest and upload data from fauna to S3

-The ingest pipeline downloads all sequences and metadata from fauna and uploads those data to S3.
+The ingest pipeline supports downloading all sequences and metadata from fauna and uploading those data to S3.

-Run the complete ingest pipeline and upload results to AWS S3 with the following command.
+To download all data locally from fauna, run the ingest pipeline with the following command.

 ```sh
 nextstrain build \